-- Courtney Salzercsalzer@wifacets.org414-374-4645877-374-0511Read bio »Courtney Salzer is the Executive Director of the Wisconsin Family Assistance Center for Education, Training, and Support, Inc. She serves as Co-Director of the OSEP-funded Wisconsin Parent Training and Information Center (PTI) and the Director of the Region 4 Parent TA Center (RPTAC).
+- Courtney Salzer414-374-4645877-374-0511Read bio »Courtney Salzer is the Executive Director of the Wisconsin Family Assistance Center for Education, Training, and Support, Inc. She serves as Co-Director of the OSEP-funded Wisconsin Parent Training and Information Center (PTI) and the Director of the Region 4 Parent TA Center (RPTAC).
 Courtney also serves as the Parent Partner on the Wisconsin Special Education Mediation System.
-Courtney received Law Degree and Bachelor’s Degree from Marquette University.
+Courtney received her Law Degree and Bachelor’s Degree from Marquette University.
 She earned her Professional Certificate in Non Profit Management from UW-Milwaukee.
 Prior to her work with WI FACETS, Courtney was an attorney in private practice, where she did a variety of civil litigation including school and special education law.
 Courtney is currently an Instructor in the UW-Milwaukee Nonprofit Management Program.
 Courtney has served on several nonprofit Boards of Directors, including currently as a founding member of the National Center for Parent Leadership, Advocacy, and Community Empowerment (National PLACE).
-Courtney and her husband are the parents of two amazing young children.
+Courtney also serves on the National Advisory Board for the Center for Appropriate Dispute Resolution in Special Education (CADRE) for Courtney and her husband are the parents of two amazing school-aged children.

 Administrative Services Coordinator

-- Lori Karcherlkarcher@wifacets.org414-374-4645877-374-0511Read bio »Lori is one of our Help Desk Specialists.
+- Lori Karcher414-374-4645877-374-0511Read bio »Lori is the Director of the DPI Grant for WI FACETS.
 She joined the WI FACETS staff in late November of 2015.
-Lori brings 17 years of personal experience of navigating the WI Special Education System alongside her daughter who lives with cerebral palsy, cognitive and physical disabilities and a seizure disorder.
-Lori has served on numerous boards as a parent volunteer both within the special education system and with Children’s Hospital of Wisconsin.
-She holds a BS in Biology from UW-Milwaukee.
-Her mission aligns with that of WI FACETS, to empower parents to make informed decisions regarding their children’s education.
+Lori brings 18 years of personal experience in navigating the WI Special Education System alongside her daughter who lives with cerebral palsy, cognitive and physical disabilities, and a seizure disorder.
+Lori has served on numerous boards as a parent volunteer both within the special education system and with Children’s Wisconsin.
+Currently, Lori is serving as a Governor appointed council member of the Wisconsin Rehabilitation Council.
+She holds a BS in Biology from UW-Milwaukee and earned her Professional Certificate in Non-Profit Management through UW-Milwaukee’s Non-profit Management Program in 2019.
+Her mission aligns with that of WI FACETS, to empower parents/families to make informed decisions regarding their children’s education.
 Lori is thrilled to be included in this impressive and passionate group of individuals who have come together to support our future through our children.

-- Bonnie Vander Meulenbvandermeulen@wifacets.org608-821-0730Read bio »Bonnie Vander Meulen is a licensed professional counselor with more than 40 years of counseling experience.
-She has worked extensively with students and families on all levels of the educational spectrum.
-She has previously served as the technical advisor for a Medicaid Infrastructure Grant through Pathways to Independence entitled Employment of Persons with Disabilities in Professional Positions.
-Previously, Bonnie completed her responsibilities as the primary facilitator for a Department of Education grant at the University of Wisconsin-Whitewater’s Center for Students with Disabilities.
-This extremely successful one year grant provided supported education for individuals with pervasive and persistent mental illness.
-The mother of a young adult with multiple disabilities, Bonnie advocates for children with special needs.
-She currently serves as the Trainer for Wisconsin FACETS, the Family Assistance Center for Education, Training and Support.
-Bonnie is responsible for the coordination and implementation of WI FACETS trainings for parents and professionals throughout the state.
+- Bonnie Vander Meulen608-821-0730Read bio »Bonnie Vander Meulen serves as the WI FACETS’ Training Coordinator.
+She is a licensed professional counselor with more than 45 years of counseling experience.
+She has worked extensively with students and families on all levels of the educational spectrum including 30 years as a public school counselor.
+She has previously served as the technical advisor and primary facilitator for a Medicaid Infrastructure Grant through Pathways to Independence at the University of Wisconsin-Whitewater’s Center for Students with Disabilities.
+Bonnie serves as an advocate for children with disabilities, and is a mother of an adult daughter with multiple disabilities.